 Forests, prairies and jaw dropping cliff top roads.

 As well as the relatively flat routes from our base, our location at the foothills of the Vercors gives you the opportunity to easily access the three major climbs leading up to the Vercors plateau at 1200m where you will enter a different world of forests, prairies and jaw dropping cliff top roads.
 The cycle up any of the gorges will be an adventure in itself and possibly your first time, as a family to experience a long, alpine climb of between 10-12 km.
-The climbs may be long and challenging, but they are not steep with an average gradient of 5-7%, however, be prepared and take lots of water and energy bars as the cafes and restaurants are mainly situated in the towns on the plateau so you will have all the work to do before getting to them.
-The stunning views and changing landscapes should be enough to keep you going and either route you decide to take to the plateau will be a unique cycling experience you will recall, as a family, for many years to come.
+The climbs may be long and challenging, but they are not steep with an average gradient of 5-7%.
+However, be prepared and take lots of water and energy bars as the cafes and restaurants are mainly situated in the towns on the plateau so you will have all the work to do before getting to them.
+The stunning views and changing landscapes should be enough to keep you going and whichever route you decide to take to the plateau will be a unique cycling experience you will recall, as a family, for many years to come.

 Alternatively, you may decide to take the hard work out of it and drive up to the plateau to experience the many marked out forest trails and walking routes to see the unique fauna and flora of the Vercors.
 You may even come across the wonderful array of wildlife living on the gorges and plateaus including stags, deer, chamois (small wild goats who cling to the mountainside) and peregrine falcons.
 Wolves were re-introduced into the high Vercors a few years back but you are very unlikely to come across them.

 The plateau is dotted with pretty hamlets and villages giving you the opportunity to stop for a well earned lunch or drinks.
 Just make sure you arrive between 12-1.30 as they have a limited serving time!